eonarheim/eonarheim.github.io/docs/spritesheet.md

 <pre>getSprite(index : number)</pre>
 --------------

-Returns a "Srite" at a specific index in the sprite sheet (in row major order).
+Returns a "Sprite" at a specific index in the sprite sheet (in row major order).